 Consider your nozzle size if you plan on using adaptive layer heights.
-Remember that the nozzle will affect the lowest and highest layer heights.
-If you want to benefit the most from this features, you want to print thick layers as much as possible to reduce print times, while still being able to achieve low layer heights for vertical detail.
+Remember that the nozzle will affect the lowest and highest layer heights available.
+If you want to benefit the most from this feature, you want to print thick layers as much as possible to reduce print times while still being able to achieve low layer heights for fine vertical detail.
 Using an unnecessarily fine nozzle may greatly reduce the range of available heights.
-Here are examples using a maximum layer height of 80% of nozzle size:

 In short, use a nozzle small enough to pick up the details you want to show, but no smaller:

 There is no benefit to printing with a finer nozzle than required.
 Show the detail you want, but there’s nothing gained by going smaller.